First COVID-19 positive case in Ellis County

 ELLIS COUNTY, Kan.
 (KSNW) – The Ellis County Health Department confirmed the first positive case of COVID-19 in Ellis County Thursday.
 Testing sent to the Kansas Department of Health and Environment’s Laboratories identified the positive case.

-The case involves a male in his thirties.
+The case involves a male in his 30s.
 The Ellis County Health Department has identified and contacted individuals who were exposed to the patient and directed them to self-quarantine.

 For more information on COVID-19 cases in Kansas, click here.